inblockio/aqua-docs/Aqua_Protocol.md

 ### Revision
 A revision is the smallest portable entity within the AQP.
 Multiple revisions form a portable hash-chain.
 They existed before in unsecured systems where multiple revisions form a page.
 The AQP adds the cryptographic harness to secure it.
 With presenting a portable hash-chain it is possible track all incremental changes stored in each revision to understand the history of a page and how it came to be.
+This allows us to have version control on digital assets being able to restore earlier states and to relate to them.
+This allows to have historical evidence of digital assets.

 ### Page